-OTHER RECREATION FACILITIES SANTA FE SCHOOL DISTRICT FACILITIES
+SANTA FE SCHOOL DISTRICT FACILITIES

 Santa Fe School District facilities include gymnasiums, tennis courts, sport fields and track ovals.
 The District makes its facilities available to local organizations, groups or individuals only after the District's need for those facilities have been achieved.
-The District charges a facility rental fee and requires a security deposit. < note: insert information about relationship btwn City and School District for field and gymnasium usage, and the potential for joint planning/improvements.
+The District charges a facility rental fee and requires a security deposit.
+Input from focus groups and public meetings noted that facilities on school campuses are often not available to the public, including city maintained facilities at school sites.